 It’s admittedly immersion-breaking to have to scan QR codes and consult the tablet screen (though that’s probably most true for the magic-themed room).
 However, this does allow Lockdown to swap out the tablet-based puzzles when necessary — for example, if school groups come to visit.

 What’s good is that the final puzzle-solving step always involves room interaction instead of digital submission, bringing teams back into the physical setting.
 There are also fun physical flourishes and hands-on interaction, so the rooms aren’t constrained by that digital aspect.

 If you’ve read till the end of this review and are still unsure about whether to visit, then you’re probably not too put off by the idea of tablets or logic.
 In that case, Lockdown’s fair and rigorous puzzles, decent decor efforts, and occasional cute surprises all make their rooms solidly WORTH A TRY.

 (Lockdown also offers two Steam-bought VR-only escape rooms, which are decent experiences but don’t exhaust the possibilities offered by VR; an escape-room-in-a-box, available at their outlet or on Amazon with free delivery in Singapore; and a virtual escape game with live facilitation.)

 Hints: Self-service hints, via a tablet.
 Each puzzle has three hints: a vague one, a clearer one, and then the answer itself.

 Will your group be combined with strangers?
 No.

-Rooms tried: 3 out of 3 current regular rooms; 1 VR room; 8 out of 8 previous rooms (+ one excellent murder mystery)
+Rooms tried: 3 out of 3 current regular rooms; 2 out of 2 VR rooms; 8 out of 8 previous rooms (+ one excellent murder mystery)